-We must balance the wishes and needs of all patents in the room.
-Visiting may be interrupted to provide patient care, to protect the privacy rights of other patients or to maintain safety and security decisions.
-If a room is overcrowded, some family members may be asked to wait in the waiting area or outside the unit.
+We must balance the wishes and needs of all patents/residents in the room.
+Visiting may be interrupted to provide care, to protect the privacy of others or to maintain safety and security.
+If a room is overcrowded, some family members may be asked to wait in the waiting area.